Alone Again (Naturally)

 Incidentally, Paul refers to the exact same event in 2 Thessalonians 2, where he is trying to calm the Thessalonians down because they thought the Tribulation had already started.
 Paul reminded them that they couldn't be in the Tribulation yet because the Antichrist hadn't been revealed, and the Antichrist couldn't be revealed until after the "departure" (i.e., the Rapture), and they were still here.

-• not fleeing Jerusalem on the Sabbath
+• Not fleeing Jerusalem on the Sabbath.

 20Pray that your flight will not be in the winter, nor on a Sabbath.